drift-labs/gateway/README.md

 e.g `http://<gateway>/v1/orders?subAccountId=3` will return orders for the wallet's sub-account 3

-## CU Limits
+## CU Price & Limits

-CU limit may be set on transaction request with the query parameter `computeUnitLimit=300000`, the default if unset is `200000`.
+**CU limit** may be set on transaction request with the query parameter `computeUnitLimit=300000`, the default if unset is `200000`.

+**CU price** in micro-lamports may be set on transaction request with the query parameter `computeUnitPrice=1000`, the default if unset is a dynamic value from chain set at 90-th percentile of the local fee market.

 The following error is logged when a tx does not have enough CU limit, increasing the cu limit can fix it or reducing number complexity of the order e..g number of orders/markets per batch.